liborty/rstats/README.md

 ## Introduction

 Rstats is primarily about characterising multidimensional sets of points, with applications to Machine Learning and Data Analysis.
 It begins with statistical measures and vector algebra, which provide some basic self-contained tools for the more interesting algorithms but can also be used in their own right.
-Other general tools included are efficient ranking, sorting and searching.
+Other general tools included are efficient ranking, sorting, merging and searching.

 Our treatment of multidimensional sets of points is constructed from the first principles.
 Some original concepts, not to be found elsewhere, are introduced and implemented here.
 Specifically, the new multidimensional (geometric) median algorithm.
+Also, the `comediance matrix`; a replacement for the covariance matrix.
+It is obtained simply by supplying `covar` with the geometric median instead of the centroid.

+*We propose that zero median vectors are always preferable to the commonly used zero mean vectors.*

-Going beyond one dimension, most authors  'cheat' by using *quasi medians* (1-d medians along each axis).
-Quasi medians may be easy to compute but they are a poor start to stable characterisation of multidimensional data.
+Beyond one dimension, most authors  'cheat' by using *quasi medians* (1-d medians along each axis).
+Quasi medians are a poor start to stable characterisation of multidimensional data and for a highly dimensional space they are not even any easier to compute.

 *Specifically, all such 1-d measures are sensitive to the choice of axis.*

 Such dependence has to be later removed by Principle Components Analysis or similar methods.
 In contradistinction to this, our methods based on the True Geometric Median, computed here by `gmedian`, are axis (rotation) independent from the first step.

-### Terminology for sets of points in n dimensions

-* `Centroid\Centre\Mean` is the (generally non member) point that minimises the sum of *squares* of distances to all member points.
-Thus it is susceptible to outliers.
-In other words, it is the n-dimensional arithmetic mean.
-By drawing physical analogy with gravity, it is sometimes called 'the centre of mass'.
-Centroid can also sometimes mean the member of the set which is the nearest to the Centre.
-Here we follow the common (if confusing) usage and always mean the actual Centre.

-* `Quasi Median` is the point minimising sums of distances separately in each dimension (its coordinates are 1-d medians along each axis).
-It is a mistaken concept which we do not use here.
-The only good thing about it is that it is easy to compute.

-* `Medoid` is the member of the set with the least sum of distances to all other members.

-* `Outlier` is the member of the set with the greatest sum of distances to all other members.

-* `Median or the true geometric median (gm)`, is the point (generally non member), which minimises the sum of distances to all other members.
-This is the one we want.
-It is much less susceptible to outliers and it is rotation independent.

 ### Implementation